Political positions of John McCain: Iran

 McCain cited Iran's stance towards Israel as justification for his aggressive policy towards Iran, saying, "Iran is dedicated to the destruction of Israel.
 That alone should concern us but now they are trying for nuclear capabilities.
 I totally support the president when he says we will not allow Iran to destroy Israel."

 Regarding military action against Iran, McCain said, "I pray every night that we will avoid a conflict with Iran."
 He has also said, "There's a whole lot of things we can do before we seriously consider the military option," but clarifying, "I still say there's only one thing worse than military action against Iran and that is a nuclear-armed Iran."
 His comments regarding "bombing Iran" made to veterans in South Carolina have come under scrutiny, despite McCain's statement that the comments were made in jest.

 McCain tried to persuade FIFA to ban Iran from the 2006 World Cup, referring to Iranian President Mahmoud Ahmadinejad's Holocaust denials as the reason since such denials in Germany, where the competition was held, are illegal.

 In June 2008, a group of congressional Democrats criticized McCain for voting against 2005 legislation that would have toughened sanctions against Iran.
 "McCain tries to give the impression that he's tough on Iran, but when it came time to stand up to party leaders and Big Oil, John McCain stood down," said senator Frank Lautenberg.

 Following the 2009 Iranian election protests, McCain said "It really is a sham that [Iranian rulers have] pulled off, and I hope that we will act."
 He Tweeted on the subject as well, saying to a reporter, "@jaketapper USA always stands for freedom and democracy!!".
 An advocate of the People's Mujahedin of Iran (MEK), McCain appeared at their gatherings.
-In February 2015, The Intercept published an investigative work by Ali Gharib and Eli Clifton, assisted in part by the work of independent researcher Joanne Stocker, indicating that he has received $11,350 from the MEK between January 2009 and September 2012, when it was listed as a Foreign Terrorist Organization.
-McCain was still considered among top recipients of the organization after it was delisted, receiving $10,800 between 2013 and 2015.